AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/disp-flushing.md

         /allowedClients {
 ```

 Inside this configuration is where you put a list of IP addresses that are allowed to send flush requests.
-If a flush request comes into the dispatcher it has to come from a trusted IP.
+If a flush request comes into the Dispatcher it has to come from a trusted IP.
 If you have this misconfigured or send a flush request from an untrusted IP addres you'll see the following error in the log file:

 ```
 [Mon Nov 11 22:43:05 2019] [W] [pid 3079 (tid 139859875088128)] Flushing rejected from 10.43.0.57